Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 My name is Xiaoping, from Henan Nanyang, this year 40 years old.
 I came to work in Shenzhen in 2000 and have been working there since then.

-We are very poor there, and there is not much work to earn money steadily except for farming.
+We were very poor there, and there was not much work to earn money steadily except for farming.

 Even in this case, working (leaving home to work in big cities) was not very common at that time, and it was not an easy thing to go out.